Unlocking Taiwan's transit market: challenges and opportunities. November 12, 2024

 May 18, 2021

-By François Drouard, SLM Terminal & Mobile and Emmanuel Desdoigts, Project Manager at Fime
+By François Drouard, SLM Terminal & Mobile and Emmanuel Desdoigts, Center of Expertise Director at Fime

 SoftPOS payments: getting the software right (Chapter 3)